TSS Certification Process - TSB 2000 Standard

 required under the TSCM Operational Standard - Policy and Procedure

-Guideline (OS-PPG) and the TSB 2000 Standard on an annual basis to verify
+Guideline (OS-PPG) TM on an annual basis, to verify

-compliance with the TSB 2000 Standard training and experience
+compliance with the TSB 2000 (Technical) Standard TM training and experience

 requirements.